 General.
 We review base salaries for our executive officers on an annual basis to ensure that they remain market competitive and reflect the scope and responsibility of their positions.
 Base salaries for our executive officers are reviewed and discussed at the regular meeting of the Compensation & Human Resources Committee held in November or December of each year.
-Additionally, base salaries for executive officers are reviewed upon a change in an executive officer's responsibilities or role.
+Additionally, base salaries for executive officers are periodically reviewed upon a significant change in an executive officer's responsibilities or role.

 Discussion and Analysis.
-When we recommended fiscal 2018 base salaries for our named executive officers, the following factors were considered: current base salary, positioning relative to competitive market data, scope and complexity of the position, experience, tenure, historical and current levels of function, division, and individual performance and internal pay comparisons.
-Fiscal 2018 annual base salaries, fiscal 2018 annual base salaries compared to the market 50th percentile are provided in the table below for our named executive officers:
+When we recommended fiscal 2019 base salaries for our named executive officers, the following factors were considered: current base salary; positioning relative to competitive market data; scope and complexity of the position, including as a result of the completion of the CMW acquisition; experience; tenure; historical and current levels of function, division, and individual performance; future potential; and internal pay comparisons.
+Fiscal 2019 annual base salaries, fiscal 2019 annual base salary increases compared to fiscal 2018 and fiscal 2019 annual base salaries compared to the market 50th percentile are provided in the table below for our named executive officers:

-Name scal 2018 Base Salary Fiscal 2018 Annual Base Salary Change Compared to Fiscal 2017 Fiscal 2018 Annual Base Salary Compared to Market 50th Percentile
+Name Fiscal 2019 Annual Base Salary Fiscal 2019 Annual Base Salary Change Compared to Fiscal 2018 Fiscal 2019 Annual Base Salary Compared to Market 50 th Percentile

-Mr. Olson \$ 875,000 12.9% 7% below
+Mr. Olson \$925,000 5.7% 6% below

-Ms. Peterson \$ 520,000 3.0% At market
+Ms. Peterson \$535,500 3.0% 1% above

-Mr. Brown \$ 445,000 3.0% 7% below
+Mr. Dordell \$451,000 3.0% 2% above

-Mr. Dordell \$ 438,000 3.1% At market
+Mr. Hamilton \$400,000 14.3% 15% below

-Mr. Hamilton \$ 350,000 22.4% 21% below
+Mr. Rodier (1) \$385,000 32.8% 11% below